-- VOC speciation profile cross reference assignments for nonpoint oil and gas sources account for the portion of VOC estimated to come from flares, based on data from the Oil and Gas estimation tool used to estimate emissions for the NEI.
-These "combo" flare profiles were updated for this 2016 study. - PM{2.5} speciation process for nonroad mobile has been updated.
-Similar to VOC, PM{2.5} profiles are now assigned within MOVES2014b which outputs the emissions with those assignments. - As with previous platforms, some Canadian point source inventories are provided from Environment Canada as pre-speciated emissions, and not all CB6-CMAQ species were provided; missing species were supplemented by speciating total VOC. - A new GSPRO_COMBO file was developed for use in Canada to account for ethanol mixes in Canadian gasoline.
+- Use of the CBR3AE7 mechanism, as described earlier - Several new VOC and PM2.5 profiles added to SPECIATE 5.0 or slated for the next version of SPECIATE were used. - PM2.5 speciation process for nonroad mobile has been updated.
+Similar to VOC, PM2.5 profiles are now assigned within MOVES2014b which outputs the emissions with those assignments. - As with previous platforms, some Canadian point source inventories are provided from Environment Canada as pre-speciated emissions, and not all CB6 species were provided; missing species were supplemented by speciating total VOC. - A new GSPRO\COMBO file was developed for use in Canada to account for ethanol mixes in Canadian gasoline.

-12 These emissions are created outside of SMOKE
+&lt;sup>8 These emissions are created outside of SMOKE.

-Speciation profiles and cross-references for this study platform are available in the SMOKE input files for the 2016 beta platform.
-Emissions of VOC and PM{2.5} emissions by county, sector and profile for all sectors other than onroad mobile can be found in the sector summaries for the case.
+Speciation profiles and cross-references for this study platform are available in the set SMOKE input files for the platform.
+Emissions of VOC and PM2.5 emissions by county, sector and profile for all sectors other than onroad mobile can be found in the sector summaries for the case.
 Totals of each model species by state and sector can be found in the Appendix B state-sector totals workbook for this study.